Sleep setup 65°F saves 3 energy units every morning - autism sleep environment

 My family says I'm doing "too much" just to go to sleep.

 They don't realize I'm accommodating for the sensory overload my environment causes: loud warehouse noises at work, uncomfortable sensations on my skin when I run.
-This drains my spoons and extends the amount of sleep I need to feel better the next day.
+This drains my energy and extends the amount of sleep I need to feel better the next day.

 What Happens Without My Setup